Book Test to Release

 Test to Release – best time to book tests

-Please note if you are booking Test to Release, the earliest that the sample can be collected is during the course of day 5 of your quarantine, with day 1 commencing from the time that you leave the departing country to come to the UK.
-For example, should you leave the US at 10pm (UK time) on 20th January, then you can take your test from any point from 10.01pm on 24th January onwards, as 10.01pm would be the start of day 5 of your quarantine.
+Please note if you are booking Test to Release, the earliest that the sample can be collected is during the course of day 5 of your quarantine, with day 1 commencing from the time that you arrive in the UK.
 This means that you are able to book a test on day 1 of quarantine, get pack in time and arrange a video call appointment for day 5.
 This would allow us to get the sample to the lab the day following your test and then issue your result typically within 12-18 hours of it getting to the lab (guaranteed within 24 hours of the sample getting to the lab).